Xarfo/Assorted-Notes-fsw16-Template.md/Authentication-I.md

 Rule number one: Do not store password in plain text.
 There are mainly two ways of storing passwords:
   * Encryption:
     * Two way function that is reversible, meaninig it can be decrypted to      get the orginal string if you have the key.
+The first step is the
+      `plain text + private key = encrypted password` `encrypted + key = original password`

 ### Bcrypt